 WHO (2010) recommends the following actions:

-Mental healthcare providers see victims of domestic violence for suicide attempts, anxiety, and depression.
+Mental health providers see victims of domestic violence for suicide attempts, anxiety, and depression.
 Practitioners who specialize in chronic pain, such as headaches or stomach disorders, also treat victims of abuse.
-Pediatricians who see abused children may also see abused women because child abuse and spousal abuse frequently co-exist (Harding, et al., 2013).
+Pediatricians who see abused children may also see abused women because child abuse and spousal abuse frequently co-exist (Harding et al., 2013).

 Abuse victims need referrals to legal and social services.
 They may need help with finding temporary shelter, advice on how to keep safe should they return home, and affirmation that the abuse is not their fault (Burnett, 2011).